jackberrypassionfruit/CS50_Project/README.md

 # CS50_Project

 - https://quadratic-eq-solver-app.herokuapp.com/
-- Because of the Heroku free tier, page will take ~10 seconds to load the first time
+- Try It!
+Because of the Heroku free tier, page will take ~10 seconds to load the first time
 - https://www.youtube.com/watch?v=3xOoQUSpvyI
 - A demonstration of our project on YouTube